Skip to content

 Why Switch Accounts?

 You can sign in to Windows 11 using either a local account or a Microsoft account.
-You can easily switch between the two whenever you want.
+You can switch between the two whenever you want.

 When you switch to a local account from a Microsoft account, your profile folder stays the same.
 Your account folder name won’t change.